 Of course, there are tradeoffs with any financial product.
 Here are a few to know about Smart Saver.

 - Smart Saver is not an FDIC-insured account.
 On the other hand, Smart Saver invests your money in an low-risk portfolio, mostly made up of U.S. treasury bonds, which have the backing of the U.S. government.

 - Smart Saver will make it easier to move your money to a different investment goal, but it can take the same time (4-5 business days) to transfer back to your bank account as a withdrawal from any other Betterment account.

-By introducing Smart Saver, our hope is to help you better manage your extra cash.
+By offering Smart Saver, our hope is to help you better manage your extra cash.
 We think that if you handle cash more effectively, you’ll be one step closer to meeting your longer term financial goals.
 As with everything we do, we’ll keep working on innovative ways to manage your cash alongside your investments.

 Start using Smart Saver today to begin enjoying the benefits of a low-risk account managed by Betterment.
 If you haven’t yet opened an account, get started here.
 Otherwise, log in to make a Smart Saver deposit.